 With a valid fishing license, anglers can cast a line nearly anywhere in Colorado.
 With thousands of lakes, creeks and rivers to choose, great fishing is never far away.
-Unless the body of water lies on private land or is otherwise noted, fishing is usually fair game.
 Read our fishing blog.

 Some local city and county parks have lakes available.
 Lots of rivers and lakes are on federally owned public land.
 A majority of state parks offer a place to fish.
 Most towns show nearby lakes and rivers to fish.